 Transfers - RDA$11,000,0007.0%

-Total Revenue$157,759,418100%
+Total Revenue$158,134,448100%

-Source: 2025-26 First Interim, General Fund Sources of Revenue (p.
-10).
+Source: 2025-26 Second Interim, General Fund Sources of Revenue (presentation, slide 6).

 Property Taxes — The Foundation

-Local property taxes (the LCFF Base plus Special Education property taxes) total approximately $92.8 million, or 59% of all General Fund revenue.
+Local property taxes (the LCFF Base plus Special Education property taxes) total approximately $92.7 million, or 59% of all General Fund revenue.
 San Mateo County collects property taxes and distributes the district's share.
 Because RCSD is community-funded, it keeps all allocated property tax revenue rather than returning a portion to the state.

 The district assumes 5% annual property tax growth in its multi-year projections.
 However, as the district notes, "the vast majority of homes in the RCSD attendance zone were purchased when property values were much lower," meaning assessed values (and thus tax revenue) may be lower than neighboring districts with higher turnover.

-LCFF Supplemental & Concentration Grants
+LCFF Supplemental & Concentration Entitlement

 Federal Funds